prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-admob-line-item-setup.md

     - Native:
         - iOS: `PrebidAdMobNativeAdapter `
         - Android: `org.prebid.mobile.admob.PrebidNativeAdapter`
-- `Parameter` is a keywords for the current ad source. **Important**: make sure that the price of the ad spurce is the same as price in the keyword.
+- `Parameter` is a keywords for the current ad source. **Important**: make sure that the price of the ad source is the same as the price in this keyword.
 For example:

 ```
 {"hb_pb":"0.10"}